 Try not to scratch or hurt your Frenchie skin with this brush.
 Frequent brushing can irritate their skin.
-For the shedding season, however, you might want to consider brushing twice a week.
+However, you might want to consider brushing twice a week for the shedding season.

 Taking regular baths is an additional method for controlling shedding in French Bulldogs.
-At least once every three months, give your Frenchie a bath.
+At least once every three months, bath your Frenchie.
 Frenchies may shed more or less depending on how dirty they get.

 Frenchies, who often play outdoors, might need more baths than the others.
 This can, nevertheless, be a delicate balance.
-You do not want to give your Frenchie so many washes at the same time.
+You do not want to give your Frenchie so many washes simultaneously.
 This is because the dog’s coat includes natural oils which protect the fur.

-French Bulldogs will lose their natural oils if they are bathed too often, which will dry their skin and leave their coats without lustre.
+French Bulldogs will lose their natural oils if they are bathed too often, dry their skin, and leave their coats without luster.
 If your veterinarian recommends it, you may need to bathe your dog more frequently.

 Shampoos for Shedding French Bulldogs

 Never give your Frenchie human shampoo.
 A dog’s skin is very delicate in comparison to a human’s.
-Dogs have only 3-5 layers of skin, as opposed to humans with 10-15 layers.
+Dogs have only 3-5 layers of skin, unlike humans with 10-15 layers.

-Consider all of the other chemical compounds, which can often be too harsh for your dog.
-Get a dog shampoo that is obviously meant for your four-legged friend.
+Consider all other chemical compounds, which can often be too harsh for your dog.
+Get a dog shampoo that is meant for your four-legged friend.
 Your Frenchie will very likely be happier with this, and it’s not expensive.

 Fatty Acids For French Bulldog Coats

-You can find omega-6 oil in corn oil, evening primrose oil, and borage oil.
+You can find omega-6 oil in corn, evening primrose, and borage oil.
 Additionally, fat from poultry and pork is also considered to be healthy.
 If you want to add supplements to your dog’s diet, make sure to consult your veterinarian first.